Hleephilip/CSG/README.md

 ### Visualize cross-attention maps

 You can save and visualize cross-attention maps using synthetic images.
-Firstly, run `save_attention_synth.py` to save the cross-attention map:
+Firstly, run `save_attention_synth.py` to save the cross-attention maps:

 ```
 python src/save_attention_synth.py \